MicrosoftDocs/power-automate-docs/articles/automation-center-recommendations.md

 - Get proactive and reactive recommendations, grounded on best practices.
 - Enhance the overall health, compliance, and performance of automation across your environment.
 - Take corrective actions directly from the list of affected automation artifacts.
+- Hiding recommendations for an hour, a day, a week or even indefinitely.

 ## Prerequisites